SAP-archive/btp-extend-workflow-cai-msteams/Part7-TaskCenter/README.md

 ![TaskCenter](./images/tc010.png)

 As of today, **in case of SAP SuccessFactors** the integration starts from the application itself.
 Let's assume a new employee called **Manager** is created in SAP SuccessFactors.
 Once persisted in the database, IPS will fetch the users  from SAP SuccessFactors on a regular basis.
 In this case, the **Manager** will be imported into the IAS, which is the target system of the **IPS import process**.
 Once the user is created, an user UUID is automatically created by IAS.
 An automated process now ensures, that this user UUID is propagated back to SAP SuccessFactors.
-So after this process, the **Manager** user is know to SAP SuccessFactors and IAS by the same unique identifier.
+So after this process, the **Manager** user is known to SAP SuccessFactors and IAS by the same unique identifier.

 > Hint: As of today, this is a special behaviour in case of SAP SuccessFactors.
-For other applications, the users incl their UUIDs can be created right away in IAS and provisioned to the target system using IPS.
+For other applications, the users incl. their UUIDs can be created right away in IAS and provisioned to the target system using IPS.
 In case of SAP SuccessFactors, the users need to come from the application itself.
 This requirement might change in the future, so you can also provision users including their UUIDs into SAP SuccessFactors which didn't exist before.
 Please check the appendix, in case you're facing issues while implementing the IPS integration with SAP SuccessFactors.

 After the SAP Task Center service has been successfully configured within SAP BTP, SAP SuccessFactors will push latest task updates in a regular basis to SAP BTP.
 Beside the task content, SAP SuccessFactors also sends an information about the target recipient of the task.
 In this case the **Manager** user, who is identified by his unique user UUID. </br>